First Aid Responder (FAR)

 - Provide pre-hospital First Aid Response in a wide range of environments including work, home and recreational settings.

 - Display the requisite personal skills including composure, competence and self confidence while understanding their limitations.

 3 Days which can be completed on consecutive days or over a number of weeks.

-Cardiac First Response including defibrillation, choking and stroke
+Cardiac First Response (CFR Community) including defibrillation, choking and stroke

 Common Medical Emergencies (Asthma, Diabetes, Seizures, Poisoning and Fainting)

 Injury Management and Shock (Bleeding, Bone Injuries, Sprains, Strains & Dislocations, Shock)